suwasto/dnn-compression/README.md

 ```

-You may consider to re-train and re-quantize the model to get better accuracy
+You may consider to re-train and re-quantize the model to get better accuracy.
+You can also see this [notebook](https://colab.research.google.com/drive/1y1C4bqH0q2KG_2xLeIPqbnItb0QUe-sB?usp=sharing) for the Quantization experiment.

 ## Rerference